Lightning-Universe/lightning-flash/docs/source/general/finetuning.rst

 ===================

 Finetuning is very task specific.
 Each task encodes the best finetuning practices for that task.
-However, Flash gives you many alternatives for finetuning.
+However, Flash gives you a few default strategies for finetuning.

 Finetuning operates on two things, the model backbone and the head.
 The backbone is the neural network that was pre-trained.
 The head is another neural network that bridges between the backbone